 In addition to the listed safety measures, a device is attached that creates a light barrier between the two inner door bars.
 The device is connected via a safe, not manipulable Wi-Fi connection to the alarm control inside the vehicle cab.

-If the light barrier is activated in the event of a door attack attempt, the alarm system of the vehicle is instantly triggered.
+If the light barrier is activated in the event of a door attack attempt, the vehicle's alarm system is instantly triggered.